caseymullineaux/caseymullineaux.github.io/_posts/2018-01-30-monitoring-my-solar-system.md

 ![energy-history](/images/posts/monitoring-my-solar-system/energy-history.png)

 This graph is very useful for being able to track the performance of the system over time.
-There's something quite satasfying about seeing multiple days in a row where I was totally self sufficient on power.
+There's something quite satisfying about seeing multiple days in a row where I was totally self sufficient on power.

 # <a name="conclusion"></a>Conclusion

 It took a little bit of work, but i'm very pleased with the results.
-By granting myself such granular transparancy into my energy production and consumption, I've taken away the layer of implicit trust granted to the vendor and the electric company.
-This allows me to not only keep those guys honest, but also gives me a way that I can have impactful change on my electricity bills.
+By granting myself such granular transparency into my energy production and consumption, I've taken away the layer of implicit trust granted to the vendor and the electric company.
+This allows me to not only keep those guys honest, but also gives me a way that I can have impacting change on my electricity bills.